-Company focuses designing, on manufacturing, and marketing systems and products to make buildings and structures safe and secure.
-The Company, through its subsidiaries, designs, engineers, and manufactures structural construction products, including connectors, truss plates, anchors, fasteners and other products, and differentiates itself from competitors by designing and marketing end-to-end wood and concrete construction product lines.
+The Company focuses on designing, manufacturing, and marketing systems and products to make buildings and structures safe and secure.
+The Company, through its subsidiaries, engineers, and manufactures structural construction products, including connectors, truss plates, anchors, fasteners and other products, and differentiates itself from competitors by designing and marketing end-toend wood and concrete construction product lines.
 The Company also provides engineering services in support of some of its products and increasingly offers design and other software that facilitates the specification, selection and use of its products.
-The Company believes that its primary operating brand - the Simpson Strong-Tie brand - benefits from strong brand name recognition among architects and engineers who frequently request the use of the Company's products.
+The Company believes that its primary operating brand the Simpson Strong-Tie brand - benefits from strong brand name recognition among architects and engineers who frequently request the use of the Company's products.